pedestrian-dynamics-HM/vadere/Documentation/using-git/git-setup.md

 First, the co-worker has to do this steps (described in the previous section):

-1. Clone the public repository.
+1. Fork and clone the public repository.
 2. Add the private repository as a remote.

 Now, the co-worker proceeds with: